Yuheshpandian/Ideas-For-The-Weekend-Python-Edition/CONTRIBUTING.md

 ## What my Contribution should look like

-- Make sure if you're adding a new idea it is within the Tabulation on the README.md.
+- Make sure if you're adding a new idea, it should be inside the ideas folder , within the fokder with the idea's name.
-- Make sure the project you had mentioned is possible to make with python in respective to its difficulty
+- There add details about you idea in the README.md file.
+- Make sure you are following the metioned format

 ## Guidelines for Contribution